Novel Material for Natural Gas Purification

 Companies supplying specialty carbons to the gas separation industry; companies producing gas separators

-- 1 PCT patent application filed
+- 1 U.S. patent application filed